-It is very important to have an open-door-policy for all workers to report hazards, accidents, near misses and injuries.
-Thorough investigations of any near miss or accident should be reported, company wide.
+It is very important to have an open-door-policy for all workers to report hazards, accidents, near misses, and injuries.
+Thorough investigations of any near miss or accident should be reported, company-wide.
 This is to ensure effective action is taken.
 Upon any event (for instance, a near miss or miss), it is important to update the site-specific construction health and safety plan, to now consider the information exposed by the recent event.
 Similarly, there is a requirement to update the company training program for workers and subcontractors.
-Moreover, on-site staff must have assignments to follow the new rules.
+Moreover, on-site staff must-have assignments to follow the new rules.

 Daily Pre-Field Tailgate Meeting

 All field personal must review the site-specific HASP prior to entering the construction exclusion zone.
 A daily pre-field health and safety meeting is a requirement at the beginning of all on-site activities.
 And follow-up meetings are also necessary at the beginning of each workday then after.
 This process continues until the completion of fieldwork.
-A project HASP serves as a continuously active document, and repeatedly undergoes updating and revision as the project develops.
+A project HASP serves as a continuously active document and repeatedly undergoes updating and revision as the project develops.
 The original health and safety plan is a basis of past experiences and available site-specific information at the time of preparation.
 If actual site conditions or operations vary from the original HASP, there is an obligation for the site safety officer to reflect those changes accordingly.

 A site-specific HASP undergoes development and updating, using the reasonable person standard.
 A proper safety plan is in general conformance with modern safety standards.
-However, any concerns in furtherance of the general standards are the direct responsibility of a site safety manager.
+However, any concerns in the furtherance of the general standards are the direct responsibility of a site safety manager.